Oscar music nods: Gaga, Kendrick Lamar, SZA, Diane Warren

 Other original song nominees include "The Place Where Lost Things Go" from "Mary Poppins," written by Marc Shaiman and Scott Wittman; "When a Cowboy Trades His Spurs for Wings" from "The Ballad of Buster Scruggs," written by David Rawlings and Gillian Welch; and "I'll Fight" from the Ruth Bader Ginsburg documentary "RBG," written by Warren.

-Warren joked about being up for her tenth Oscar without ever winning.
+Warren joked about being up for her 10th Oscar without ever winning.

 "I'm now in the double digits," Warren said, laughing.